jjwithanr/obsidian_bible_study/docs/Old Testament/Haggai/Haggai1.md

 # Haggai 1

 ## Overview:
+Ministered with Zechariah
+Theme: God's House
+Key Scripture: 1:8

+Chapter 1 → Rebuilt the Temple
+Chapter 2:1-9 → Promise of Restoration
+Chapter 2:10-19 → Call to Holiness
+Chapter 2:20-23 → Zerubbabel—God's servant

+Purpose: To get God's House built and to awaken a sense of spiritual responsibility

+Message: God wants us to put him first.

+#theosu

 #### v.4
 >"Is it a time for you yourselves to be living in your paneled houses, while this house remains a ruin?"

+#### v.8
+>Go up into the mountains and bring down timber and build the house, so that I may take pleasure in it an be honored," says the Lord.

 #### v.9
 >"You expected much, but see, it turned out to be little.
 What you brought home, I blew away.
 Why?" declares the Lord Almighty.
 "Because of my houe, which remains a ruin, while each of you is busy with his own house.